HEP-KE/multiagent-client-demo/prep.md

 Expected: `7 passed` from pytest, then `READY` from the model.

 If both print, you're set.
+If things don't work, please raise an issue on github.